isabella232/search-promote.en-1/help/c-about-settings-menu/c-about-users-menu.md

 ---
 description: Use the Users menu to view and add users, view and add roles, or change role membership.
 You must be a site search/merchandising user with administrator privileges to perform any of the tasks on the Users menu.
-seo-description: Use the Users menu to view and add users, view and add roles, or change role membership.
-You must be a site search/merchandising user with administrator privileges to perform any of the tasks on the Users menu.
-seo-title: About the Users menu
 solution: Target
 subtopic: Users
 title: About the Users menu